thanhtungvudata/thanhtungvudata.github.io/_posts/2025-03-05-cinemood3-udpate.md

 - The project needs to retrieve and rank movies based on mood similarity.
 - LangChain’s Chroma interface simplifies managing retrieval pipelines for structured responses.

+Also, why LangChain over other LLM orchestration framworks?

+✅ Provides OpenAI API integration out of the box (unlike Sentence-Transformers (SBERT) + FAISS (Facebook AI Similarity Search)).

+✅ Abstracts away retrieval complexity with simple .as_retriever().

+✅ Flexible: Works with multiple vector databases like Chroma, Pinecone, or FAISS.

 ### 💾 Why Use ChromaDB?
 ChromaDB is an open-source vector database designed for fast similarity search.
 In this project, it enables: